* * * * * * * * * * * * * * * * * * * *

 On January 29, 1997, the US Congress considered boycotting Swiss banks.
 (A "Washington insider" remarked that Switzerland would never believe the threat, due to the $Billions held in secret numbered Swiss accounts belonging to US congressmen, cabinet members, and other corrupt US officials.)
-Perhaps the Swiss did give some credence to the threat, for eight days later, three Swiss banks announced that they would create a humanitarian fund of 100 million Swiss francs (U.S. $70 million).
+Eight days later, three Swiss banks announced that they would create a humanitarian fund of 100 million Swiss francs (U.S. $70 million).
 Although this fund was criticized as being much too small, and not going to the depositors' families, there was no boycott.
 There were accusations that some members of the Senate committee had accepted "gratuities" from a fund with relations to the banks, for calling off the boycott.

-Since the overwhelming majority of the Jews who opened Swiss bank accounts died during the war, and the export of money out of Germany and Austria was a heavily punished crime, and no accurate figures about the total amount of money Jews really placed within the Swiss banks.
-Jewish organisations believe there could be tens of $Billions, while the Swiss have only disclosed several million.
+Since the export of money out of Germany and Austria was a heavily punished crime, and the overwhelming majority of the Jews who opened Swiss bank accounts died during the war, there are no accurate figures of the total amount of money Jews placed within the Swiss banks.
+Jewish organisations believe there could be tens of $Billions, while the Swiss have only disclosed several Million.
 Since most Jews residing in Europe in 1940 had been killed by the end of the war in 1945, in most families both the father and mother and all their children, and often all the siblings of the father and mother, were dead.
-If the father in such a family had a Swiss account, his closest surviving family member would be a cousin, and few elderly cousins come forward to make claims in 1997 when claims began to be allowed.
+If the father in such a family had a Swiss account, his closest surviving family member would be a cousin, and very few cousins come forward to make claims in 1997 when claims began to be allowed.
 Those cousins that were still living usually did not know about the accounts.

 But what about the survivors of the Holocaust whose families' entire fortunes were stored in Swiss accounts?
 On July 23, 1997, the Swiss produced a list of dormant accounts that is accessible to the public.
-The list contains names, and often complete pre-1945 depositors' addresses, but no money amounts.
-Any person or entity with a valid claim on these accounts may go through an accounting firm and then an international panel, by which it will be decided whether or not there is sufficient written evidence and/or oral testimony, and also sufficient genealogical documentation, to support each claim.
+The list con-tains names, and often the pre-1945 depositors' addres-ses, but no money amounts.
+Any person with a valid claim on these accounts may go through an accounting firm, and then an international panel, by which it will be decided whether or not there is sufficient written evidence, including sufficient genealogical documenta-tion, to support such claim.

 World War I "Assets" and European Emigrant Heritage

-Assets from WWI recovered by EEH consist of bank accounts, insurance policies, stocks & bonds (including government issued), real property (land & its improvements), mines, mining rights, and mining dividends (liquidated and accrued).
-While not as frequent as WW II asset recovery, these recovered assets have totalled over £7,000,000 by 2010.
+Assets from WWI recovered by EEH consist of bank accounts, insurance policies, stocks & bonds (including government issued), real property (land & its improvements), mining rights, and mining dividends.
+While not as frequent as WW II asset recovery, these recovered assets had totaled over £7,000,000 by 2010.

 Lest we overemphasize the pecuniary losses sustained in WWI, "the Great War" as it was called until circa 1942, did indeed cause hundreds of £Billions in property damage and ruined lives and work careers.
-Crops destroyed, to deprive advancing armies of sustinance, and several years of no crops planted, alone caused staggering losses and suffering in Europe (and to a lesser extent, the US, where returning soldiers had often not enough left of their army wages to buy seed or clothing to restart their disrupted economic lives.)
+Crops destroyed to deprive advancing armies of sustenance, and several years of no crops planted, alone caused great suffering in Europe.

 The Sleepwalkers: How Europe Went to War in 1914